Which Streaming Services Allow Downloads?

 The usual rule of thumb is this: you get around 30 days to start watching a downloaded title, and once you hit play you normally have around 48 hours to finish it.
 Another useful detail is that the same title can usually be downloaded to two devices at once.
 It is still worth double-checking the label on rentals, add-on channels and live-event content, because those rules can be stricter.

-Disney+ keeps things fairly straightforward once you know the one big catch: downloads are included on Disney+ Standard and Disney+ Premium, but not on Standard With Ads.
+Disney+ keeps things fairly straightforward once you know the one big catch: downloads are tied to ad-free plans.
+In the UK, Standard and Premium include downloads, while Standard With Ads does not.
+In the US, the download route is the Premium/No Ads-style plan or an eligible no-ads bundle.
 If someone in the family downgrades to the cheaper ad tier, your existing downloads can disappear along with the feature.

-Disney+ also makes a clean distinction between streaming devices and download devices.
-You can download on supported mobile devices, but not on TV-connected devices, computers or Windows tablets.
-The same title can be downloaded on up to 10 supported mobile devices, and you need to connect to the internet and open the app at least once every 30 days to keep everything alive.
+For UK readers, the current Disney+ line-up is now Standard With Ads at £5.99 per month, Standard at £9.99 per month and Premium at £14.99 per month.
+Standard and Premium both include downloads on up to 10 supported mobile devices.
+Disney+ still does not allow downloads on TV-connected devices, computers or Windows tablets, and you need to connect to the internet and open the app at least once every 30 days to keep everything alive.
 Before a holiday, that quick app refresh is well worth doing.

 Apple is better for offline viewing than a lot of people realise.
-You can download Apple TV+ and Apple TV channel content in the Apple TV app on iPhone, iPad, Mac, PC and Apple Vision Pro.
+You can download Apple TV+, MLS Season Pass and eligible Apple TV channel content in the Apple TV app on iPhone, iPad, Mac, PC and Apple Vision Pro.
 That makes it more flexible than services that lock downloads to mobile only.

 Where Apple is more restrictive is on living-room gear.
 You cannot download content from the Apple TV app on Apple TV boxes, smart TVs, streaming devices or on the web.
 Those are streaming-only.
 For most Apple TV channels, downloads stay available for up to 30 days before they expire, although some channels can have shorter windows and tighter device limits.